cosbuild/drdelozier.github.io/web_programming_i/index.md

 * [Title](url)

-## 3. Activities
+## 3. Notes

-* Information about other activities goes here
+* Notes about other activities go here

 ## 4. Code